 Please note that if the airlock doesn’t bubble this doesn’t necessarily mean that your brew is not fermenting, brews ferment at different rates.
 A hydrometer is the only true way of knowing how your fermentation is progressing and is great for allaying any fears of a stuck fermentation.
 Take a reading before you add the yeast, this is your start gravity you can then monitor the progress of your brew through the hydrometer readings.

 When the bubbles through the airlock have slowed this shows that fermentation is close to ending, if you take a hydrometer reading and it is below 1005 you can rack off to a secondary vessel to clear.
-You can add a campden tablet at this point.
+You can add a campden tablet at this point, this will protect it during the transfer.
 Repeat this process if more sediment forms.
 Keep it in a cool place as this can help the sediment settle and improve the clarity of the cider.
 If your cider is acidic leave it to ferment on further in the original vessel and start the racking process once the cider tastes more palatable.
 This is called malolactic fermentation where malic acid is converted to lactic acid which is less sharp.
 If you added a campden tablet before fermentation this may not work.
 Keep it in a moderately warm place during this time.

-Once fermentation is complete you can add one campden tablet which can be added during your last racking and then bottle your brew.
+Once fermentation is complete you can move on to bottling.
+Before transferring to bottles add another campden tablet which will protect the cider during the transferring process.
 Leave it in the bottles for at least 2 months and keep away from direct sunlight.

 Top Tip: If your finished cider is hazy but tastes good don’t worry a hazy cider doesn’t mean it is a bad cider.